Kim Young-hwan

-Kim Young-hwan (born 27 May 1955) is a South Korean activist, writer, dentist, and politician who served as the Minister of Science and Technology from 2001 to 2002 under President Kim Dae-jung.
+Kim Young-hwan (born 27 May 1955) is a South Korean activist, writer, dentist, and politician who served as the minister of science and technology from 2001 to 2002 under President Kim Dae-jung and as the governor of North Chungcheong Province from 2022 to 2026.

-He was also a long-term member of the National Assembly in Ansan from 1996 to 2004 and 2009 to 2016.
+Botn in Cheongju, Kim was a member of the National Assembly in Ansan from 1996 to 2004 and 2009 to 2016.
 He stood for the Gyeonggi governorship in 2018 but lost.

 Early life and career

-Kim was born in Goesan, North Chungcheong Province, in 1955.
+Kim was born in Cheongju, North Chungcheong Province, in 1955.
 After graduating from Cheongju High School in 1973, he studied dentistry at Yonsei University.
 In 1977, he was detained for 2 years due to leading a protest to abolish the Restoration Constitution.
 He was also involved in anti-dictatorship protests in 1980.

 Kim also wrote several poems, including A Day of a Simple Assembler written under the pseudonym of Kim Hae-yoon.
 Following his graduation in 1988, he opened a hospital.